galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 > ![LittleIcons](./images/LittleJobIcons.png){:align="center"}
 >
 > 2. Click the "Visualisation" icon that looks like a little bar chart.
-> 3. You will be presented with a couple of options.
-When I do it, I get this:
+> 3. You will be presented with a couple of options that look like this:
-> 4. Select "Phylogenetic Tree Visualisation" -- this seems to be the best one.
->

 > ![SelectTreeVisualisation](./images/PhylogeneticTreeVisualisationOptions.png){:width="400"}
 >
+> 4. Select "Phylogenetic Tree Visualisation" -- this seems to be the best one.
 >
->
->
 > *Your tree is displayed!*
 >
-> At the top right of the central panel are a couple of angle brackets: clicking on that will reveal the settings, enabling you to alter the display options.
+> Find the angle brackets at the top right of the central panel.
+Clicking on these to reveal the settings, enabling you to alter the display options.
 Try out "Circular" and "Radial".
 > Notice that there are quite a lot of long branches adjacent to the extant taxa (leaves), and that near the centre of the tree, these branches are much shorter.
 > Note: **Short branches are much harder to get right.**
 >